m-millions/yelp-reviews-scraper/README.md

-There are two scripts in this repository, and the both Yelp's Fusion API to return a JSON object.
+There are two scripts in this repository, and they both use Yelp's Fusion API to return a JSON object.

 Please refer to http://www.yelp.com/developers/v3/documentation for the API